Harry Houdini: Legacy

 A large portion of Houdini's estate holdings and memorabilia was willed to his fellow magician and friend John Mulholland.
 In 1991, illusionist and television performer David Copperfield purchased all of Mulholland's Houdini holdings from Mulholland's estate.
 These are now archived and preserved in Copperfield's warehouse at his headquarters in Las Vegas.
 It contains the world's largest collection of Houdini memorabilia and preserves approximately 80,000 items of memorabilia of Houdini and other magicians, including Houdini's stage props and material, his rebuilt water torture cabinet and his metamorphosis trunk.
 It is not open to the public, but tours are available by invitation to magicians, scholars, researchers, journalists and serious collectors.

 In a posthumous ceremony on October 31, 1975, Houdini was given a star on the Hollywood Walk of Fame at 7001 Hollywood Blvd.

 The Houdini Museum in Scranton, Pennsylvania, bills itself as "the only building in the world entirely dedicated to Houdini".
 It is open to the public year-round by reservation.
 It includes Houdini films, a guided tour about Houdini's life and a stage magic show.
 Magicians Dorothy Dietrich and Dick Brookz opened the facility in 1991.
 The House of Houdini is a museum and performance venue located at 11, Dísz square in the Buda Castle in Budapest, Hungary.
 It claims to house the largest collection of original Houdini artifacts in Europe.
 The Houdini Museum of New York is located at Fantasma Magic, a retail magic manufacturer and seller located in Manhattan.
 The museum contains several hundred pieces of ephemera, most of which belonged to Harry Houdini.

 Cultural depictions of Houdini

-There have been multiple depictions, references, homages, and tributes in pop culture entertainment/media, with some taking liberties with biographical accuracy.
+There have been many depictions, references, homages and tributes in popular media, with some taking liberties with biographical accuracy.